GoogleCloudPlatform/solutions-cloud-orchestrate/README.md

 ## About the project

-### Built with
+**Cloud Orchestrate** makes it easy to deploy and manage fleets of virtual workstations and entire systems on Google Cloud with a high-level API.

 ## Getting started

-See the [wiki](https://github.com/GoogleCloudPlatform/solutions-cloud-orchestrate/wiki) for full Cloud Orchestrate documentation.
+See the [wiki](https://github.com/GoogleCloudPlatform/solutions-cloud-orchestrate/wiki) for full documentation.

-### Prerequisites
+## Prerequisites

+To deploy Cloud Orchestrate,  you should have a basic working knowledge of Google Cloud Platform and are familiar with [Compute Engine](https://cloud.google.com/compute) and the [Google Cloud Console](https://console.cloud.google.com/).

 ## License

 Distributed under the Apache 2.0 License.
-See `LICENSE` for more information.
+See [LICENSE](LICENSE) for more information.

 ## Contact